MikeLockz/el-dorado-score-keeper/README.md

 - `/`: Rounds — default view for per-round bidding and scoring (alias also at `/rounds`).
 - `/rounds`: Same as `/` for convenience.
 - `/settings`: Scoreboard — add players, adjust scores, and view the live leaderboard.
+- `/rules`: Quick reference for scoring and phases.

 ### Scoreboard (`/settings`) details